fog/fog/lib/fog/rackspace/docs/cloud_servers.md

 * [Next Gen Cloud Servers™ API](http://docs.rackspace.com/servers/api/v2/cs-devguide/content/ch_preface.html)

 ## Support and Feedback
 Your feedback is appreciated!
-If you have specific issues with the **fog** SDK, developers should file an [issue via Github](https://github.com/fog/fog/issues).
+If you have specific issues with the **fog** SDK, you should file an [issue via Github](https://github.com/fog/fog/issues).

 For general feedback and support requests, send an email to: <sdk-support@rackspace.com>.